Have a question? Check our frogtape® product faqs

 FrogTape® Multi-Surface painter’s tape will come off without leaving a residue from most surfaces for up to 21 days (7 days in direct sun before you paint).
 We recommend that you remove masking tape immediately after you are finished painting to reduce the risk of tearing fresh paint.

-Remove tape when the paint is dry to the touch – typically one hour after application.
-If you are applying multiple coats of paint, don’t remove the tape until you have finished the last coat and it has had sufficient time to dry.
-If you notice that the paint is pulling up with the tape, or that the paint is cracking along the paint line as you remove the tape, score along the edge of the tape with a razor blade before removing.
+Remove tape while the paint is still wet.
+If the paint dries and you notice that the paint is pulling up with the tape, or that the paint is cracking along the paint line as you remove the tape, score along the edge of the tape with a razor blade before removing.
 This breaks the seal between paint and tape, ensuring a cleaner line and easier removal.

 If you have recently painted your walls, this usually indicates that the paint has not fully cured.
 Stretching the tape as you apply it can also cause it to lift off of the wall.
 It could also mean that the surface was not properly prepared.
 Proper surface preparation, such as cleaning the surface to be painted so it is dust free, and priming the wall with a compatible primer helps ensure that the paint coat will be well bonded.